2020PB/police-brutality/reports/Oregon.md

 * [Direct link to video](https://streamable.com/9h2tk3)

-### Underage protestor tackled and arrested | July 26th
+### Underage protester tackled and arrested | July 26th

-During a protest at which both pro-police and Black Lives Matter protestors were present, members of the two protests appear to exchange words in an intersection.
-Police charge a protestor, a 14 year old girl according to the poster, tackle her to the ground, kneel on her and arrest her.
+During a protest at which both pro-police and Black Lives Matter protesters were present, members of the two protests appear to exchange words in an intersection.
+Police charge a protester, a 14 year old girl according to the poster, tackle her to the ground, kneel on her and arrest her.

 tags: tackle, arrest, knee, protester, child